RolfKoenders/potato/README.md

 ### Channel commands
 The channel commands is where the bot is listening for when he is invited to a channel.

-#### Search and add movie to couchpotato
-The following example shows

 ### Direct commands
 Direct commands are send in a private message to the bot.